21 Dutch terms you need to know before you buy a house in the Netherlands

 Basically, someone else has snapped up the home.
 However, they still need to come up with the money to pay the sellers.

-If they fail to do so by a certain date, the sale won’t go through, and the house will be back on the market again — turns out that sometimes someone else’s loss can be your gain.
+If they fail to do so by a certain date, the sale won’t go through, and the house will be back on the market again.

 14. Studiefinanciering

-However, the good news is that most homeowners in the Netherlands once had student debt, and while it depends on just how high your balance is, this usually isn’t the only factor that could prevent you from getting a mortgage.
+Most homeowners in the Netherlands once had student debt, and while it depends on how high your balance is, the good news is that this debt doesn’t mean the end of the road for you.

 15. NHG (Nationale Hypotheek Garantie)